RandomPersson/MC-CommandAPI/README.md

 ### Planned features:
 • Hijacking native command parser for more optimization
-• Dynamic permissions that are processed every execution
+• 'Dynamic permissions' that can change every execution